knpuniversity/rest/knpu/get.rst

 The URL is ``/api/programmers/{nickname}``, where the ``nickname`` part changes based on which programmer you want to get.
 In a RESTful API, the URL structures don't actually matter.
-But to keep your sanity, if ``/programmers`` returns the collection of programmers, then make ``/programmers/{id}`` the URI to a single programmer, where ``{id}`` is something unique.
-And be consistent: if your collection resources are plural - like ``/programmers``, use the plural form for all collection resources.
+But to keep your sanity, if ``/api/programmers`` returns the collection of programmers, then make ``/api/programmers/{id}`` return a single programmer, where ``{id}`` is something unique.
+And be consistent: if your collection resources are plural - like ``/api/programmers``, use the plural form for all collection resources.
+If you make these URLs inconsistent you are going to make your future self really really miserable.
+Be consistent and your API users will leave you lots of happy emoticons.

-Heck, consitency is probably one of the most important things you can do.
-Be inconsistent, and even the best API will make your users hate you.

 Basic Routing and Controller
 ----------------------------